neill-campbell/LibreGeoLensDemo/README.md

 ## Quickstart

 1. Make sure you have followed the instructions for the prerequisites above.
-2. Search for "LibreGeoLens" in Plugins -> Manage and Install Plugins... -> All, and click Install Plugin.
+2. Go to Plugins > Manage and Install Plugins... -> Settings -> Show also experimental plugins -> All ->
+   search for "LibreGeoLens", and click Install Plugin.
 3. Load a basemap layer.
 See [this](https://www.giscourse.com/quickmapservices-plugin-an-easy-way-to-add-basemaps-in-qgis/) for an example of one way to do it.
 Google Road is a nice one to start with.
 4. Click on the <img src="LibreGeoLens/resources/icons/icon.png" width="20" height="20"> icon on the top right to start the plugin, which will be docked to your right.